LibrariesHacked/librarieshacked.github.io/_posts/2020-02-05-lsoas_and_postcodes.md

 There are many complications in thinking about library membership.

-- Should this include all members or just 'active' members.
+- Does this include all members or just 'active' members.
 - What does active membership mean?
 In the context of only keeping data as long as necessary, does it even exist anymore?
 - What activities in libraries require membership?
 - Should we be reducing the number of activities that require membership?